 During my internship, I was also working my first personal training job at a local gym.
 My fiance at the time (now wife) was living in Virginia Beach, so I made plans to head a little more east and give the whole personal training thing a shot.
 I could never really find a gym that was the right fit.
 It seemed that the fitness industry was (still is) wildly confused.
 Gyms opening and closing left and right, no longevity amongst local trainers, and just a bunch of brands marrying to a single concept/methodology.
 It also didn’t help that social media made it very easy for marketable coaches to grow a bigger audience despite their lack of coaching experience and training knowledge.

 It got to a point where it was either sink or swim.
 And to be quite honest, there was a point where I let these frustrations with the fitness industry get the best of me.
 Luckily I didn’t have to spend too much time on the other side to realize that I still had a vision for myself to be an impactful coach.
 So I decided to play by my rules and take it back to the basics: focus on being a better coach and treat people right!
 Since then, I’ve been pushing out content and sharing knowledge with others who are looking for sound and practical training advice.
 My goal is to leave a mark on this industry, raise the bar in my area, and improve the quality of life amongst those I get to work with through teaching them how to make this whole fitness thing work for their lifestyle.
 Life’s been good to me and I get the opportunity to work with some pretty awesome people in different parts of the world.
 I couldn’t imagine myself doing anything other than coaching!

-When I’m away from the gym and disconnecting from the training world, you can find me exploring new places to eat and drink with my wife, walking my bulldog on the beach, or writing and recording music.
+When I’m away from the gym and disconnecting from the training world, you can find me exploring new places to eat and drink with my wife, laying low with my bulldog, surfing, practicing jiu jitsu, or writing and recording music.